-- 3.6.
+- 3.5.
+The Firm has implemented this best execution policy to consider the relevance and importance of the execution factors against the characteristics of the financial instruments and the execution venues or intermediaries to which an order can be directed. - 3.6.
 Scope of Best Execution2: In identifying where the responsibility for achieving best execution rests, the Firm differentiates clearly and consistently between when it is executing an order and when it is placing an order with another entity for it to execute. - 3.6.a.
-'Execution' is where a portfolio management firm (such as RWC) executes an order directly against an execution venue (e.g. a regulated market, Multilateral Trading Facility, Organised Trading Facility or Systematic Internaliser) or a market maker or other liquidity provider. - 3.6.b.
-Should RWC execute a transaction against an execution venue (or market maker or other liquidity provider), we will not receive a duty of best execution from the venue, but we will owe a duty of best execution to our client.
+'Execution' is where a portfolio management firm (such as Redwheel) executes an order directly against an execution venue (e.g. a regulated market, Multilateral Trading Facility, Organised Trading Facility or Systematic Internaliser) or a market maker or other liquidity provider. - 3.6.b.
+Should Redwheel execute a transaction against an execution venue (or market maker or other liquidity provider), we will not receive a duty of best execution from the venue, but we will owe a duty of best execution to our client.
 As such, we are required to take 'all sufficient steps' to obtain the best possible result for the client. - 3.6.c.
-'Placement' is where a portfolio management firm (such as RWC) places an order with another entity for it to execute, such as a broker.
-In this scenario, the other entity will owe RWC the duty of best execution, by virtue of RWC being classified as a 'professional client'. - 3.7.
+'Placement' is where a portfolio management firm (such as Redwheel) places an order with another entity for it to execute, such as a broker.
+In this scenario, the other entity will owe Redwheel the duty of best execution, by virtue of Redwheel being classified as a 'professional client.' - 3.7.
 Order Execution: The Firm may utilise a number of different methods for executing orders on behalf of clients.
 Furthermore and dependent upon the strategy, orders may originate from different areas, summarised below. - 3.7.a.
 Where the portfolio manager passes orders to the central dealing desk, some orders may be passed with specific instructions such as a price limit, at market or over the day.
 Where this is the case, the central dealing desk will be responsible for best execution within the parameters of the instruction. - 3.7.b.
 Where the portfolio manager places orders themselves (i.e.) not through the central dealing desk, the portfolio manager will be responsible for evidencing best execution. - 3.7.c.
 Execution of foreign exchange trades and ensuring best execution of those trades is managed by the operations team. - 3.7.d.
-There may be circumstances whereby two RWC clients may seek to deal in the same security but in opposing directions (for example, due to inflows/outflows), known as 'Cross Trades'.
+There may be circumstances whereby two Redwheel clients may seek to deal in the same security but in opposing directions (for example, due to inflows/outflows), known as 'Cross Trades'.
 A cross trade will only be considered if it provides best execution to both clients this is the responsibility of the central dealing desk.
-It is the Firm's policy that such cross trades will be undertaken through the market without any pre-arrangement with the broker and will done at a reduced commission rate where possible3.
-In such circumstances, the Firm believes that a lower than normal commission charge is justified and would not amount to a conflict of interest or inducement to trade with that particular broker.
+It is the Firm's policy that such cross trades will be undertaken through the market without any prearrangement with the broker and will be done at a reduced commission rate where possible3.
+In such circumstances, the Firm believes that a lower-than-normal commission charge is justified and would not amount to a conflict of interest or inducement to trade with that particular broker.
 A cross trade requires pre-approval from the Compliance Department. - 3.7.d.1.
 Cross trades that involve a U.S. registered fund will be conducted in compliance with Rule 17a-7 under the Investment Company Act of 1940. - 3.8.
-Execution Criteria: When executing trades and transmitting orders for execution, the Firm will consider the following execution criteria in conjunction with the relevant execution factors: - 3.8.a.
-The characteristics of the client including the categorisation of the client as 'professional'; - 3.8.b.
-The characteristics of the client order (if any); - 3.8.c.
-The characteristics of financial instruments that are the subject of that client order; and - 3.8.d.
-The characteristics of the execution venues or counterparties to which that order can be directed - 3.9.
-Execution Factors: The factors to be taken into account when providing best execution to clients include, but are not limited to:
+Execution Criteria: When executing trades and transmitting orders for execution, the Firm will consider the following execution criteria in conjunction with the relevant execution factors: